PNNL-Comp-Mass-Spec/DeepKS/.github/ISSUE_TEMPLATE/user-error.md

 ---
-name: user-issue
+name: user-error
-about: Standard format for a `user-issue`
+about: Standard format for a user-error
 title: ''
 labels: user-error
 assignees: ''